laurakcleve/terrain-blog/content/blog/making-a-cave-tile/index.md

 This post shows the process for making the natural cavern tiles from our modular [cave tile system](../cave-tile-system).

-The piece we're making was first cut into a 4x6-inch rectangle, then the rough edges were cut freehand on the hot wire cutter.
+These are made using 1/2-inch thick XPS insulation foam.
+The piece we're making in this post was first cut into a 4x6-inch rectangle, then the rough edges were cut freehand on the hot wire cutter.

 Different tile, but same method:
 ![cutting-edges](cutting-edges.jpg)